Kshitij0O7/NFT-MARKET/README.md

 # NFT-MARKET Project
-Developed to grasp a better idea about what are NFTs and how they work
+Developed to grasp a better idea about what are NFTs and how they work.